ANTARCTIC FICTION BIBLIOGRAPHY

 Various individuals around the world are invited to Lake Vostok in Antarctica where they begin to drill into the ice to determine the source of puzzling transmissions.
 Vast arrays of under-ice root-creatures, with the ability to hold vast memories of human existence, are running out of nourishment.
 In exchange for planting their seed pods over the earth, the creatures offer vast stores of information that will help people with their daily lives.

 Walker, A. J. Murder at McMurdo.
-Hurlford, (Scotland, U. K.): LL-Publications.
+Hurlford (Scotland, U. K.): LL-Publications.
 Kindle Edition, 2011.

 A married scientist at McMurdo Station, Antarctica, whose wife is also at the base, has a fling with another married researcher.
 Meanwhile, a scientist is murdered, someone is arrested and the two lovers may have evidence that the real murderer is on the loose.
 Will they have to reveal their tryst in order to save the wrongly accused?